 The report of our independent registered public accounting firm that accompanies our audited consolidated financial statements for the years ended December 31, 2020 and December 31, 2019 contain a going concern qualification in which such firm expressed substantial doubt about our ability to continue as a going concern.
 These factors raise substantial doubt about our ability to continue as a going concern.
-Our consolidated financial statements do not include any adjustments that might result if we are unable to continue as a going concern.
-If we are unable to continue as a going concern, holders of our securities might lose their entire investment.
+Our consolidated financial statements do not include any adjustments that might result if we are unable to continue as a going concern, holders of our securities might lose their entire investment.
 We plan to attempt to raise additional capital through one or more private placements or public offerings.
 However, the doubts raised relating to our ability to continue as a going concern may make our shares an unattractive investment for potential investors.
 These factors, among others, may make it difficult to raise any additional capital and may cause us to be unable to continue to operate our business.